leclubme/leclubme.github.io/about.md

 <amp-img width="600" height="300" layout="responsive" src="/assets/images/about.jpg"></amp-img>

-Premium markups, quality issues, geo-discrimination, overwhelming choice - we believe that online shopping is broken.
+Premium markups, quality issues, geo-discrimination, overwhelming choice - we believe that shopping is broken.
 So we decided to build a company to fix that.

 We gather product data from various sources, then analyze it using AI,